Venafi/ansible-collection-venafi/roles/certificate/README.md

 We welcome and appreciate all contributions.
 Got questions or want to discuss something with our team?
 **[Join us on Slack](https://join.slack.com/t/venafi-integrations/shared_invite/zt-i8fwc379-kDJlmzU8OiIQOJFSwiA~dg)**!_

-# certificate role
+# Venafi `certificate` Role for Ansible

-This role adds certificate enrollment capabilities to [Red Hat Ansible](https://www.ansible.com/) by seamlessly integrating with the [Venafi Trust Protection Platform](https://www.venafi.com/platform/trust-protection-platform) or [Venafi as a Service](https://www.venafi.com/venaficloud) in a manner that ensures compliance with corporate security policy and provides visibility into certificate issuance enterprise wide.
+This role adds certificate enrollment capabilities to [Red Hat Ansible](https://www.ansible.com/) by seamlessly integrating with the [Venafi Trust Protection Platform](https://www.venafi.com/platform/trust-protection-platform) or [Venafi as a Service](https://vaas.venafi.com/) in a manner that ensures compliance with corporate security policy and provides visibility into certificate issuance enterprise wide.

 >:red_car: **Test drive our integration examples today**